awrichar/gradle-gcov/README.md

 XML format (default: `false`).
 * **binaryFilter** - a closure invoked for each `NativeBinarySpec` in the project, which should return true to indicate if the binary should be configured for coverage.

+## License

+Author: Andrew Richardson (andreric@cisco.com)

+Created for Cisco and released under the terms of the Apache 2.0 License (contribution #143904650).